 Obviously, this only applies to very regular travellers (probably commuters) but I thought it was worth a bit of number crunching for those deciding if it is worth getting a season ticket.
 If Rachel Riley happens to be reading and wants to correct my maths, then please get in touch.

-For Red Funnel travellers in 2023, an adult season ticket for the Red Jet (foot passenger ferry) costs £2954.
-Alternatively, a book of 100 single tickets (50 returns) will cost £1079 or £21.58 per return.
-By my calculations, if you are travelling more than 136 times in a year, it is better value to buy a season ticket than to buy books of 100 tickets.
-So, if you are managing three returns in a week (and plan to do so for a year) then I would go for it.
+For Red Funnel travellers in 2025, an adult season ticket for the Red Jet (foot passenger ferry) costs £3395.
+Alternatively, a book of 100 single tickets (50 returns) will cost £1240 or about £25 per return.
+My rule of thumb is that you would be better to get a season ticket if you are managing three returns in a week.

-For Wightlink travellers in 2023, an adult season ticket for the Catamaran (foot passenger ferry) costs £1900.
-Alternatively, a book of 60 single tickets (30 returns) will cost £342 or £11.40 per return.
-By my calculations, if you are travelling more than 166 times in a year then a season ticket is better value than books of tickets.
-That would mean that you need to be travelling across four days a week to make a season ticket your best bet.
+For Wightlink travellers in 2025, an adult season ticket for the Catamaran (foot passenger ferry) costs £2220.
+Alternatively, a book of 60 single tickets (30 returns) will cost £396 or about £13 per return.
+A season ticket will work out better value if you are commuting four times a week.

-For Red Funnel travellers in 2023, an adult season ticket for the Red Jet (foot passenger ferry) costs £2954.
-Alternatively, a book of 100 single tickets (50 returns) will cost £1079 or £21.58 per return.
-By my calculations, if you are travelling more than 136 times in a year, it is better value to buy a season ticket than to buy books of 100 tickets.
-So, if you are managing three returns in a week (and plan to do so for a year) then I would go for it.
+For Red Funnel travellers in 2025, an adult season ticket for the Red Jet (foot passenger ferry) costs £3395.
+Alternatively, a book of 100 single tickets (50 returns) will cost £1240 or about £25 per return.
+My rule of thumb is that you would be better to get a season ticket if you are managing three returns in a week.

-For Wightlink travellers in 2023, an adult season ticket for the Catamaran (foot passenger ferry) costs £1900.
-Alternatively, a book of 60 single tickets (30 returns) will cost £342 or £11.40 per return.
-By my calculations, if you are travelling more than 166 times in a year then a season ticket is better value than books of tickets.
-That would mean that you need to be travelling across four days a week to make a season ticket your best bet.
+For Wightlink travellers in 2025, an adult season ticket for the Catamaran (foot passenger ferry) costs £2220.
+Alternatively, a book of 60 single tickets (30 returns) will cost £396 or about £13 per return.
+A season ticket will work out better value if you are commuting four times a week.

 You sometimes don't get the cashback if you also use a discount code.